okta/okta-signin-widget/README.md

 1. The widget will display an identifier first page for the user to enter an Okta userName to determine the IdP to be used for authentication.
 2. If the IdP is your Okta org, the widget will transition to the primary authentication flow.
-3. If the IdP is a 3rd party IdP or a different Okta org, the widget will invoke the [success callback](#rendereloptions-success-error) with `response.status` as `IDP_DISCOVERY`.
+3. If the IdP is a 3rd party IdP or a different Okta org, the widget will automatically redirect to path of the 3rd party IdP.

 #### Additional configuration

-##### Additions in the success callback

-- `response.status` is `IDP_DISCOVERY` when the authentication needs to be done agaist 3rd party IdP.
-- `res.idpDiscovery.redirectToIdp` is a function that is used for redirecting to relative path of the 3rd party IdP.

 ### OpenID Connect